Zynga: Hasbro partnership

 In February 2012, it was announced that Zynga and Hasbro had partnered to create products based on Zynga properties and brands.
 In October 2012, Zynga and Hasbro launched eight 'face-to-face' games resulting from their collaboration: FarmVille Hungry Hungry Herd and Animal Games; CityVille Monopoly and Skies; Words With Friends Classic, Luxe, To Go; and Draw Something.
 The Hasbro games included ties to Zynga Web and mobile games, such as in-game currency that players can use in the digital versions of CityVille and FarmVille.

 Customer acquisition

 The company initially relied on free distribution of its product to users, and later began spending money on marketing.
 In 2017, developing a paid user base took priority over a new user acquisition.
 According to one analyst, Zynga can either fund the creation of new games to attract new users, or it can buy smaller game studios with new games which will bring in new customers.

 Platinum Purchase Program

-In September 2010, Gawker reported that Zynga had set up a "Platinum Purchase Program," a private club for their top spenders, allowing members to purchase virtual currency at favorable rates.
+In September 2010, Gawker reported that Zynga had set up a "Platinum Purchase Program," a private club for its top spenders, allowing members to purchase virtual currency at favorable rates.
 Despite some bad publicity, the program was considered a sound core business principle.
 The program shut down on October 31, 2014.